-But try as I might I could do nothing to dissuade him from ordering the newly released vintage of Death Star.
+Try as I might, I could do nothing to dissuade him from ordering the newly released vintage of Death Star.
 “You don’t understand,” he said, “this is our favorite wine and it’s impossible to find.
 We rarely get to try it.”
-I smiled and politely said, “of course.
+I smiled and politely said, “Of course.
 I’ll bring it right away and decant it for you.”
-Visions of ‘50’s sci-fi movies and electro beams melting human skulls danced in my head as I left the table.
+Visions of ‘50’s sci-fi movies and electro-beams melting human skulls danced in my head as I left the table.

 Minutes later I returned with the bottle of Death Star and a decanter vainly wishing the prep kitchen had a paint shaker so I might “put a little air” into the wine before serving.
 Alas, it was not to be.
 I decanted the wine at the table and poured a taste for the host.
 He smiled broadly and gestured for me to pour for the others at the table.
 Just as I finished pouring his glass the oysters showed up and everyone tucked in ravenously.

 A few minutes later I checked back in to see how everyone was doing more out of morbid curiosity than anything.
-I fully expected someone at the table to voice a complaint about the tannin-bivalve insurgency in process but not a word.
-Instead they ordered a second bottle of Death Star and another dozen oysters.
-Then they ordered a third bottle just as the salmon and Petrale hit the table.
+I fully expected someone at the table to voice a complaint about the tannin-bivalve insurgency in process, but not a word.
+Instead, they ordered a second bottle of Death Star and another dozen oysters.
+They ordered a third bottle just as the salmon and Petrale hit the table.

-The lesson I took from the “Death Star incident” as it came to be known was simple: always give someone permission to drink what they like to drink regardless of how much you know or in this case think you know.
+The lesson I took from the “Death Star incident,” as it came to be known was simple: always give someone permission to drink what they like to drink regardless of how much you know or in this case think you know.
 Otherwise, in doing what you believe is the right thing everyone loses.
-Oh yes, context as in “this is my favorite wine,” trumps all.
+And context, as in “this is my favorite wine,” trumps all.